Oracle Database vs SQL Server comparison

 Find out what your peers are saying about Oracle Database vs. SQL Server and other solutions.
 Updated: March 2024.

-Oracle Database is ranked 2nd in Relational Databases Tools with 274 reviews while SQL Server is ranked 1st in Relational Databases Tools with 245 reviews.
+Oracle Database is ranked 2nd in Relational Databases Tools with 281 reviews while SQL Server is ranked 1st in Relational Databases Tools with 260 reviews.
 Oracle Database is rated 8.6, while SQL Server is rated 8.4.
-The top reviewer of Oracle Database writes "Offers security features that are good, reliable, and stable".
-On the other hand, the top reviewer of SQL Server writes "A stable, scalable, and easy-to-deploy solution that pretty much covers everything".
-Oracle Database is most compared with SAP HANA, MariaDB, IBM Db2 Database, Amazon Aurora and MySQL, whereas SQL Server is most compared with MariaDB, SAP HANA, IBM Db2 Database, LocalDB and Teradata.
+The top reviewer of Oracle Database writes "Supports a large volume of transactions compared to other databases".
+On the other hand, the top reviewer of SQL Server writes "Easy to use and provides good speed and data recovery".
+Oracle Database is most compared with SAP HANA, MariaDB, IBM Db2 Database, Amazon Aurora and MySQL, whereas SQL Server is most compared with MariaDB, SAP HANA, LocalDB, IBM Db2 Database and Teradata.
 See our Oracle Database vs. SQL Server report.

 See our list of best Relational Databases Tools vendors.